 From old-yule classics to modern-day covers, even if you’re just trying to get hyped for the holidays these top tunes will probably do the trick, because they are not only a Perfect 10* of the greatest Christmas songs of all time, but also some of the most enduring festive firecrackers through the decades, starting way back in the >>>>>>>

-Judy Garland’s death four days before I was born indirectly sparked New York’s famous Stonewall Riots that kickstarted gay rights movements across the world.
-And if any tune reflects the anxious uncertainty with which we greet 2019, it’s this 75-year-old bittersweet chestnut.
+The sound of Judy Garland singing just about anything seems to instantly alleviate stress brought on by a house full of relatives.
+Her daughter Liza once made an album with the Pet Shop Boys, you know.
+And famously, Momma’s death four days before I was born indirectly sparked New York’s famous Stonewall Riots that kickstarted gay rights movements across the world.
+And if any tune reflects the anxious uncertainty with which we’ve greeted the current situation, it’s this age-old bittersweet chestnut.